Maryam0330/Python-Repo/README.md

   This file shows you how the child class (derive class) inherits properties from the parent class (base class) using the three types of inheritance such as single, multiple and multilevel.
 - Project 3: *rock paper scissor* -
   This file contains the rock paper scissor game in python.
 Hope you guys enjoy it playing!
+- Project 4: *Email Slicer* -
+ A program that takes particular email and slices it into the username, domain and extension.